Executive Vice-President and Chief Sustainability Officer, Suncor Energy

 Former President, Union Gas Limited

 Steve Baker is President of Union Gas Limited, Spectra Energy’s Ontario-based natural gas storage, transmission, and distribution company.
 Baker joined Union Gas in 1989 and has held a number of executive leadership positions in business development – storage and transmission, regulatory, finance, and marketing over the course of his career.
 Prior to his current role, he served as vice president and treasurer of Spectra Energy Corp.
 He retired in January 2019.

 Former Professor and Director, Lawrence National Centre for Policy and Management, Ivey Business School

 Paul Boothe was appointed Professor and Director of the Lawrence National Centre for Policy and Management in 2012.
 His public sector career includes serving as the Deputy Minister of Finance and Secretary to Treasury Board for Saskatchewan (1999-2001), Associate Deputy Minister of Finance and G7 Deputy for Canada (2004-2005), Senior Associate Deputy Minister of Industry (2007-2010), and Deputy Minister of the Environment (2010-2012).

-Strategic Advisor, Gowlings and Hatch; Former CEO, Ontario Power Authority
+Strategic Adviser, Gowling WLG; Former CEO, Ontario Power Authority

-Jan Carr is a Strategic Advisor for Gowlings’ International Initiatives and member of the Gowlings International Strategic Advisory Group; he is also a strategic adviser to Hatch.
+Jan Carr is a Strategic Adviser on electricity policy, regulation, business and commercial matters at Gowling WLG.
 Carr has more than 35 years of experience in the electricity sector as a professional engineer.
 He has worked on projects and provided consulting to utilities, governments, and other stakeholders on the financial, business, strategic, and policy aspects of the electric power industry in many parts of the world.
 Most recently he was the founding CEO of the Ontario Power Authority responsible for energy conservation programming, long-range supply planning, and guiding new private-sector investments in generating facilities.

 Former Deputy Minister of Alberta Executive Council